After years of planning and collaboration, the first 113 acres of the highly anticipated Holly Oaks ORV Park has opened.

 The ORV park, situated in Groveland and Holly townships near Groveland Oaks County Park and Campground on Dixie Highway, is considered part of Holly Recreation Area, one of Michigan's 100-plus state parks.

-The property will be the second state park in Michigan to be jointly managed by a state and county recreation agency
+It’s the second state park area in Michigan to be jointly managed by state and county recreation agencies.
+Holly Oaks will be operated by Oakland County Parks and Recreation in partnership with the Michigan Department of Natural Resources.

-There will be a daily entry fee (approximately $15-$25 per vehicle) and an ORV license and trail permit will be required.
-There will be no requirement for a Recreation Passport or a Oakland County Parks and Recreation Annual Vehicle Permit.
+A $15/vehicle daily entry fee and an annual DNR ORV license ($26.25) and trail permit ($10) are needed to enter the park.
+A DNR Recreation Passport or Oakland County Parks and Recreation Annual Vehicle Permit will not be required.

 In 2017, the DNR, supported by a $2.9 million Michigan Natural Resources Trust Fund grant, purchased 235 acres on the former mining and gravel site in southeast Michigan.
 In 2019, the Oakland County Board of Commissioners approved a 20-year operating agreement (with an additional 10-year option) with the DNR.
 That same year, the DNR ORV Trail Improvement Fund allocated $160,000 for park design and development.
 Another $262,000 grant from that fund has helped with park development.